-Irons have clubfaces made of steel with a relatively narrow sole-the bottom of the clubface.
-The most commonly used irons are numbered from 2 to 9, with the lower-numbered clubs used to achieve shots of longer length and less loft than the higher-numbered ones.
-Some irons are used for pitching, chipping, and hitting out of bunkers, including the pitching wedge, lob wedge, and sand wedge.
+Irons have clubfaces made of steel with a relatively narrow sole-the bottom of the clubhead.
+The most commonly used irons are numbered from 2 to 9, with the lower-numbered clubs used to achieve shots of longer length and less height than the higher-numbered ones.
+Some irons are used for pitching, chipping, and hitting out of bunkers, including the pitching wedge, sand wedge, and lob wedge.
 There are some specialty irons designed for chipping.